A Visual Guide to Version Control

 • Each group (Networking, User Interface, Media Player, etc.) has its own branch to develop new features.
 These are under development and less stable than main.

 You develop new features in your branch and “Reverse Integrate (RI)” to get them into Main.
-Later, you “Forward Integrate” and to get the latest changes from Main into your branch:
+Later, you “Forward Integrate” to bring the latest changes from Main into your branch:

 version control branch example